-7 Exciting Festivals or Fiestas on the Island of Bohol!
+7 Exciting Events and Festivals or Fiestas on the Island of Bohol!

-As one of the most popular islands within the Philippines Island chain, Bohol is known for its many exciting festivals.
+As one of the most popular islands within the Philippines Island chain, Bohol is known for its many exciting Events and Festivals or Fiestas.
 With festivals taking place throughout the year, Bohol is a great place for a vacation getaway.
 Here are just seven of the festivals that are celebrated on the Philippine Island of Bohol.

 The island itself is easily accessible by air or boat and once you are there you can find various options for navigating the island from a regular taxi to a habal-habal.
 Whichever festival you are interested in attending one is just the same as you would in any other country and you would need to take our adequate travel cover to ensure you are protected whilst getting about.
 Of course, you would also need all your usual festival baggage and travel accessories.